-Protea dracomontana is a dwarf plant compared to many other well-known members of the genus.
-Several stems grow from the large, persistent, underground rootstock.
+Protea dracomontana, the Drakensberg dwarf sugarbush, is a shrub reaching 1,5 m in height and 1 m in diameter.
+The branched stems are reddish, growing from a large, underground rootstock.
 The plant was only recognised as a distinct species during the 1960s.

-This is a plant that is dependent upon sporadic veld fires for its well-being.
-Should no burning occur for too long, flowering diminishes or stops, the plants become static, lose leaves and assume "a moribund appearance".
+P. dracomontana is dependent upon sporadic fires for well-being in its habitat, like fynbos plants.
+Should no burning occur for too long, flowering diminishes or stops.
+The plants become static, lose leaves and assume "a moribund appearance".

 P. caffra, a widespread species of also lower Drakensberg slopes, tends to hybridise with P. dracomontana (Manning, 2009; Pooley, 1998; Rourke, 1980; http://redlist.sanbi.org).